Placental expulsion

 Placental expulsion (also called afterbirth) occurs when the placenta comes out of the birth canal after childbirth.
 The time between the expulsion of the baby and the expulsion of the placenta is called the third stage of labor.

 The third stage of labor can be managed actively with several standard procedures, or it can be managed expectantly, with physiological management or passive management.
 The latter allows for the placenta to be expelled without medical assistance.

-Although uncommon in some countries, the placenta is kept and consumed by the mother over the weeks following the birth.
+Although uncommon in some countries, the placenta is sometimes kept and consumed by the mother over the weeks following the birth.
 This practice is termed human placentophagy and can be harmful.

 Physiology

 Hormone induction of placental separation

 As the fetal hypothalamus matures, the activation of the hypothalamic–pituitary–adrenal (HPA) axis initiates labor through two hormonal mechanisms.
 The end pathway of both mechanisms lead to contractions in the myometrium, a mechanical cause of placental separation, which is due to the sheer force and contractile and involutive changes that occur within the uterus, distorting the placentome.